 No Property, No Problem

-If you live in an apartment or have limited space, one could still enjoy growing plants in this self-contained grow box.
+If you live in an apartment or have limited space, you could still enjoy growing plants in this self-contained grow box.

 This company will supply everything one needs to grow delicious vegetables or herbs.